ns1/ns1-privatedns/utils/backups/README.md

 Performing frequent backups is an essential part of successful business continuity.

-The `backup.sh` script provided in this folder will make it simple to schedule, perform and transfer postgres database backups from an NS1 data container to a designated local/remote repository.
+The `backup.sh` script provided in this folder will make it simple to schedule, perform and transfer database backups from one or more NS1 data containers to a designated local/remote location.